hfp/libxstream/samples/ozaki/README.md

 active, `ozaki_gemm` returns without synchronizing — the caller is responsible for syncing the stream.
 On the rare grow path (larger problem size), the wrapped deallocator syncs all streams before reallocating.
-The pool falls back to direct `libxstream_memdev_allocate` transparently if USM/SVM is not supported.
+The pool falls back to direct `libxstream_mem_allocate` transparently if USM/SVM is not supported.

 ## Build